votingworks/vxsuite-complete-system/README.md

 application that can be built using `make build`, and then run using `make run`.

+## License

+All files are licensed under GNU GPL v3.0 only.
+Refer to the [license file](./LICENSE) for more information.

 ## Acknowledgments

 Thanks to Trammell Hudson (@osresearch) for help working out TPM- and dm-verity